 Master of Public Policy

 Learn how to evaluate existing and proposed policies with the Master of Public Policy (MPP) in Temple University's College of Liberal Arts.
 Students gain an understanding of the political and institutional contexts in which policies are implemented at the federal, state and local levels.
 The MPP program combines real-world experience with rigorous academic research to help students learn practical skills and make vital contacts needed for successful careers in the public or nonprofit sectors.
-Learning takes place inside and outside the classroom through internships, guest speakers series and team projects with actual clients.
+Learning takes place inside and outside the classroom through internships, guest speaker series and team projects with actual clients.

 Students may specialize in a number of public policy specialties and technical competencies, including the following.

 - Criminal justice